What’s this, iTechnic?

 What if I get bored of those?

 Even with an exciting - and mildly dangerous - spring-loaded shooter accessory?
 Well, there’s no pleasing some people.
-Anyway, while you’ll be able to accessorise with existing bricks, you’ll be limited to coding with this quintet of clever creations when it launches in August 2017.
+Anyway, while you’ll be able to accessorise with existing bricks, you’ll be limited to coding with this quintet of clever creations when you buy it for ₹19,999 from Lego.
 There’s every chance, though, of future expansion if the kits are a success.

 But will it work with my PalmPilot?